 - 1/4 cup frozen peas (or canned white beans)

 - 1/2 cup assorted frozen berries (I use a mix of raspberries, blueberries and blackberries)

 - 1/2 c almond milk

-- 1/2 - 1 scoop protein powder (I love this vanilla-flavored protein powder by PlantFusion)
+- 1/2 - 1 scoop protein powder - I like vanilla-flavored protein powder by PlantFusion

 - small handful of cilantro